LattePandaTeam/Docs/content/alpha_edition/os.md

 1. Download the Phoenix OS Installer.
 2. Launch the installation exe.
 3. There are two options: Install and U Install.
 Select U Install for installing from the USB drive.
-Select Install for installing on eMMC or SSD partition.
+Select "Install" for installing on eMMC or SSD partition.

-## Hackintosh (Mac OS)
+## Hackintosh (macOS)

-Since the LattePanda Alpha shares similar hardware as some Macbooks, it is possible to install Mac OS Mojave on the LattePanda Alpha.
+Since the LattePanda Alpha shares similar hardware as some Macbooks, it is possible to install macOS Mojave on the LattePanda Alpha.
 In fact, some community members have already done this and posted installation tutorials.
 One such member, Novaspirit, created a very detailed tutorial video along with some installation files.

 !!! note
-    Mac OS is not an officially supported operating system.
+    MacOS is not an officially supported operating system.
 Some functionality may not work, or may require additional hardware to work.
-For example, the provided LattePanda Wifi card is not supported.
-A USB or M.2 E-key Wifi card is required to receive Wifi on Mac OS.**
+For example, the provided LattePanda Wi-Fi card is not supported.
+A USB or M.2 E-key Wi-Fi card is required to receive Wi-Fi on macOS.**

 ### What You Will Need

 * 1 x Blank USB Flash Drive (8GB or larger)
-* Mac OS Mojave Image
+* macOS Mojave Image
 * [NovaSpirit support installation files](https://github.com/novaspirit/macpanda/releases)

 ### Installation Steps